BaccasBlade/asg-01-instructions/milestone-01.md

   - [ ] at mobile size, the images should be 75px squares, and
   - [ ] at desktop size, the images should be 150px squares, and
   - [ ] all images are hosted on Cloudinary, and
-  - [ ] all images must be dynamically generated via Cloudinary URLs
+  - [ ] all images must be dynamically generated via Cloudinary image transformations

 ## A Demonstration

 A demo is worth a thousand checkpoints, so here's a video of me "marking" a sample assignment I made for milestone 1: [walkthrough [17:55]](https://youtu.be/c_Vxsh_AN_s)

+## How To "Submit"

+This should be straightforward: for any commit that you want me to "mark"